Which College Savings Plan Is Right for You?

 Presented by Kris Maksimovich:

 The cost of college is steadily rising, and student loan debt has reached crisis status.
-What does this mean for you?
+What does this mean for paying for college?
 It is more important than ever to commit to saving for the education expenses of the future scholars in your life.

 But making that commitment to save is just the first step.
 Next, you must decide on the right savings plan—a 529 plan, a Coverdell Education Savings Account, or a custodial account—a decision that should not be made lightly.
 These account types differ in ways both big and small, and choosing the best option for your situation requires a careful analysis of each.